Research Association on Monetary Innovation and Community and Complementary Currency Systems

 According to the French Law of 1st July 1901 and the Decree of 16 August 1901, the Association is created between the Members, under the legal name of:

-Association de recherche sur les innovations monétaires et les systèmes de monnaies complémentaires
+- In French: Association de recherche sur les innovations monétaires et les systèmes de monnaies complémentaires

 The Association is designated by its acronym RAMICS.

 2.1 The Association is a non-profit body of social scientists of all nationalities with a mission to promote and develop academic research, general knowledge and public debate on diverse monetary and social exchange systems.

 2.2.
 The Association will particularly focus on innovative systems that contribute to economic diversity, social cohesion and environmental sustainability, like complementary and community currency systems.

 2.3 The Association will work towards the following objectives:

 - to foster international cooperative studies and analyses on varieties of money and monetary systems,

 - to bring together academics and practitioners working in these areas, and to ensure mutually beneficial learning between these two groups,